Red Hen Publications

 We now know it was nothing of the sort.
 The stone was engraved with the sigil of the Deathly Hallows, and was reputed to have been a gift from Death himself.
 The Black family’s coat of arms is more conventional, having, at some point, merely been granted, or permitted them through the conventional lines of governmental authority.

 Well, you don’t have to be titled in order to have an heraldic device recorded for your family.
-You just need to be successful.
+You just need to be successful at something.
 Or, at any rate that’s been the case for some time now.
 Originally those devices were military insignia, used to mark one’s position on a battlefield.

 Until the 14th century or so, people more or less arbitrarily made up their own such devices, which would certainly have fallen within the time frame that the Blacks presumably acquired theirs.
 But once the Renaissance was stirring and everyone was obsessed by status, the Royal College of Heraldry started taking control of this process in order to protect the interests (and status) of those families whose devices were legitimately old, and really did trace back to a history of giving support to the crown in times of war.
 From that point on, a device was as much a matter of royal grant as a title would have been.
 In short, armigers may not always be titled, but just about all titled personages are armigers.